 Most commonly, they are used for a red 'Koolaid' colored tea.
 Roselle is actually one of the main ingredients of Red Zinger tea.
 They can be used fresh or dried for tea.
 If using fresh for tea, simply drop the whole pods in boiling water for 5-8 minutes, about 4 per cup depending on preferred strength.
 To dry the roselle for later use, it is best to remove the green seed pod in the middle.
 Our method is to slice horizontally across the bottom then pop out the green balls.

+While we enjoy the tea, roselle also makes a great mock cranberry sauce.
+Again, remove the green seed pods.
+Then boil the chopped red pieces with a little water, honey and maybe ginger.
 It's a tasty sauce with chicken or pork.
 It makes a great topping on cheesecake.
 Probably the most common way we use it though is as a colorful fruity tasting add-in to yogurt.
 The sauce preserves great frozen in small jars.